CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 Open the file `platformio.ini`.
 Enter the environment variables.

-*	**default_envs** – enter the board if you are using different hardware.
+*	**default_envs** – enter the board if you are using something other than the TTGO T-Beam v1.1.

 *	**DO_WORK_INTERVAL_SECONDS** – how often do you want to send a packet?
+Default at 1 packet per hour.

 <img src="images/pio4.png" width="800">

-Open the `LMIC-node.cpp` file.
+That’s all the changes required to get a working sample.
+You should open the `LMIC-node.cpp` file.
 This section is where the payload is assembled.
 Make note of the sensor variables and their corresponding number for the Tago.io setup.

 <img src="images/pio6.png" width="800">

-That’s all the changes required to get a working sample.

 You can customize the rest of the code for adding/removing specific sensors.
-Refer to the blocks of code between the `User Code` flags.
+Refer to the blocks of code between the `USER CODE BEGIN` and `USER CODE END` flags.
+Generally each sensor will have code in three places.
+Declaration section, setup section, and the main loop.

 <img src="images/pio3.png" width="800">